Department of Labor Logo United States Department of Labor

 Industry

-The private construction industry sector had the highest number of fatalities in South Carolina with 21, down from 23 in the previous year.
+The private construction industry sector had the highest number of fatalities in South Carolina with 24, up from 21 in the previous year.
 (See table 2.)
-The specialty trade contractors subsector accounted for 18 of the 21 fatal workplace injuries in the construction industry.
+Transportation incidents resulted in 9 of the 24 fatalities in the industry.
+The residential building construction industry group accounted for 7, or 29 percent, of the 24 fatal workplace injuries in the construction industry.

 The private transportation and warehousing industry sector had 20 fatal workplace injuries.
-Transportation incidents accounted for 16, or 80 percent, of the fatal injuries in this industry.
-The general freight trucking industry group accounted for 7 of the 20 fatal workplace injuries in the transportation and warehousing industry.
+Transportation incidents accounted for 15 of the fatal injuries in this industry.
+The general freight trucking industry group accounted for 8, or 40 percent, of the 20 fatal workplace injuries in the transportation and warehousing industry.

 Occupation